xli562/Robinson-Engineering-Academic-Guide/README.md

 - Use your conscience.
 Make life easier for the juniors, and others who contribute to this repo.
 - Follow the writing structure of the present work.
 Consistant writing styles are easier to read.
-- Use a Markdown linter (e.g. the 'markdownlint' VS Code extension) when writing Markdown.
 - Be concise.
 Whenever typing anything, ask yourself, 'is this necessary?
 Is this *really* necessary?'
 If not, delete the relevant part.
 - This is an *academic* guide.
 Do not include irrelevant topics such as 'Finding supermarkets in Cambridge'.
 - Don't over-modularize.
 Question your impulse to modularize contents.
 A guide is often more readable if things are in the same document.
 See the various guides in [the teaching website](https://teaching.eng.cam.ac.uk/) for bad examples.
 - Abbreviations.
 All abbreviations should be spelled out in `List of abbreviations.md`.
-- Use only English, except if you have very good reasons to do otherwise.
+- Use only English, unless you have very good reasons to do otherwise.
+- Use a Markdown linter (e.g. the 'markdownlint' VS Code extension) when writing Markdown.

 ## Feedback